khushi-411/khushi-411.github.io/_posts/2024-06-25-reduction.md

 and [Izzat El Hajj](https://scholar.google.com/citations?user=_VVw504AAAAJ&hl=en).

 ### **Reduction Trees**
 A reduction tree is actually a parallel reduction pattern whose leaves are original input elements and whose root is the final result.
 A reduction tree is not a tree data structure.
-Here, the edges shares the information between the operations performed.
-For N input values, tt takes log<sub>2</sub>N steps to complete the reduction process.
-The operator should be associate for the conversion from the sequential reduction to the reduction tree.
-We will also need to rearrange the operation while writing code hence the operator should hold the commutative property.
-Here's the example of a typical parallel sum reduction tree:
+Here, the edges share the information between the operations performed.
+For $N$ input values, $log2N$ steps are taken to complete the reduction process.
+The operator should be associated with the conversion from the sequential reduction to the reduction tree.
+We will also need to rearrange the operation while writing code; hence, the operator should hold the commutative property.
+Here's an example of a typical parallel sum reduction tree:

 <img alt="Reduction Trees" src="/assets/CUDA/redution_max.png" class="center" >

 ### **A Simple Reduction Kernel**
-We will implement parallel sum reduction tree such that reduction is performed within a single block.
-If the input block size if $N$, we will call a kernel and launch a grid with one block of $1/2N$ threads since each thread adds two elements.
-In the next subsequent step, half of the thread will drop off, now $1/4N$ threads will participate.
-This thread will go on, until only one thread is remaining to produce the total sum.
+We will implement a parallel sum reduction tree such that reduction is performed within a single block.
+If the input block size is $N$, we will call a kernel and launch a grid with one block of $1/2N$ threads since each thread adds two elements.
+In the next subsequent step, half of the threads will drop off; now, $1/4N$ threads will participate.
+This thread will go on until only one thread is remaining to produce the total sum.

-The figure below shows the assignment of the threads to the input array locations and progress of execution over time.
+The figure below shows the assignment of the threads to the input array locations and their execution over time.

 <img alt="A Simple Reduction Kernel" src="/assets/CUDA/simple_reduction.png" class="center" >